Tim Gee, CEC

 Why do you like attending national conference?

 Conference is such a great opportunity to connect with other members throughout the country and share best practices.
 These relationships last for years, we can inspire and support each other when needed.

-Can you tell us about your recent renovations and what's next in the que?
+Can you tell us about your recent renovations and what's next in the queue?
 When will they finally be completed?

 So far we have renovated two thirds of our cooking area in the kitchen.
 This includes our large production, retail production and prep area.
 In our prep area I focused on the clean look and efficiency that I saw in a top restaurant in Chicago, that was progressive, and innovative.
 We strive to deliver the same type of positive customer experience here at MSK that exceeds expectations.
 Our final stage will begin in Q3 this year and that will be the renovation of our room service suite.
 With my lean six sigma background I designed a suite that will perform with maximum efficiency and help my cooks deliver superior products for our patients.

 Outside of our kitchen we are also revamping our remote chefs station into a Mediterranean station with a focus on the Mediterranean diet as well as organic, vegan and plant based foods.